The Independence Center Fund

 The mission of The IC Fund is to provide increased independence and accessibility for people with disabilities.
 The IC fund grants funds to local nonprofits within the six-county Pikes Peak region that have existing or propose new projects to help increase independence for people with disabilities.

-For 2019, The Independence Center Fund is working to expand dental access to people with disabilities by providing accessible wheelchair lifts and other equipment to dentists’ offices.
+The Independence Center Fund expanded dental access to people with disabilities by providing accessible wheelchair lifts and other equipment to dentists’ offices.
 To learn more, visit our Dental Accessibility webpage or download our 2018/2019 IC Fund Report.

 The Independence Center Fund provided accessible medical equipment to primary care providers around Colorado to expand medical access to people with disabilities.
 To learn more, visit our Accessible Medical Equipment webpage.